Brassica rapa subsp. chinensis

 Today, it’s grown nearly everywhere in the world.

-Thin seedlings to 3-5 inches apart, and keep them indoors in a sunny spot until all risk of frost has passed.
+Keep them indoors in a sunny spot until all risk of frost has passed.

 You can also direct sow into your vegetable patch after your last frost date.